This post may contain affiliate links, please see the privacy policy for details.

 - Preheat oven to 350 degrees F.

-- Using a mandolin, slice potatoes very thinly – about 1/16” thick.
+- Using a mandolin, slice potatoes very thinly, about 1/16-inch thick.
 Immediately place the sliced potatoes in a bowl of very cold water.
 Let the potatoes sit in the water for a few minutes.

-- Using the mandolin, slice the shallot very thinly – about1/16” thick, set aside
+- Using the mandolin, slice the shallot very thinly, about 1/16-inch thick, set aside

-- Grease the bottom and sides of a 9×13 (or similar) baking dish using the 1 Tablespoon of butter.
+- Grease the bottom and sides of a 9 x 13-inch dish using a tablespoon of butter.

 - In a measuring cup or a vessel that is easy to pour, mix the heavy cream with the salt, pepper, garlic powder, mustard powder, nutmeg, and red pepper flakes.
 Set aside.